mixxxdj/mixxx/source/chapters/library.rst

 The :guilabel:`Skip track` and :guilabel:`Fade now` buttons are only accessible if the Auto DJ mode is enabled.
-The Search field in the upper left corner is disable in Auto DJ.
+The Search field in the upper left corner is disabled in Auto DJ.
 By default, Auto DJ removes tracks after playing them but you have the choice of telling it not to by activating the :guilabel:`Auto DJ Requeue` option in :menuselection:`Preferences --> Interface`.

 .. hint:: Put a pause between tracks that are automatically mixed by using a
           negative value in the :guilabel:`Transition time` spin-box.